Academic Intersections

 DAsH courses can include trips to venues, such as Jump Into the Light virtual reality studio and the Virtual Arcade at the Tribeca Film Festival, that add further dimensions to in-class concepts.
 In addition, DAsH students will benefit from Manhattan’s new partnership with the NYC Media Lab, which connects media and technology companies with several of the city’s colleges and universities.

-The program is already garnering wide interest from the College community.
+The program is already garnering wide interest from the University community.

 “We’ve been blowing past our projections,” Adams says.
 Up from an expected 10 DAsH course offerings for next academic year, 23 will be offered in the fall alone.